Qatar corruption scandal at the European Parliament: Eva Kaili

 Kaili denied any wrongdoing in the controversy.
 Her lawyers appeared on Greek TV stating, "[h]er position is that she is innocent, she has nothing to do with bribery from Qatar".
 Kaili's lawyers were also critical of her arrest as a "gross overreach of judicial power".
 They maintain that Kaili was in a state of shock, fear and confusion during her first interview and that she was not provided with an interpreter for the interview.
 According to her lawyers, it took a week for Kaili to be in "good enough psychological condition to be fully aware of what she was saying".

 Kaili reportedly felt "very troubled" and betrayed by her partner, Giorgi, according to her lawyers.

 Kaili has accused the Belgian authorities of "inhuman" behavior due to the Belgian authorities refusal to allow her to see her daughter in person or via Skype.
 Kaili said: "I am being tortured, this is so unfair that I cannot stand it, and I am breaking down.
 What is the problem with my little girl, why are they keeping her away from me?".
 The following day a three-hour meeting between Kaili and her daughter was authorised.
 The court decided on 16 February 2023 to keep Kaili in detention for another two months.
 Kaili had changed her Belgian lawyer from André Risopoulo to Sven Mary some time before the hearing.
 Mary had "represented one of the terrorists behind the 2015 Paris attacks".

+Kaili was released from pre-trial detention with an electronic bracelet on 14 April 2023 and, throughout the process, has continued to deny all charges against her.
+In June Kaili was given permission to travel anywhere in the Schengen zone and attend the European Parliament, if she wished.

+In September 2023 Kaili started legal proceedings against the Belgian police and secret services for violating her parliamentary immunity.